 The Ottawa Treaty or the Mine Ban Treaty, formally the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction, bans completely all anti-personnel landmines (AP-mines).

-Responding to a challenge issued by Canada in October 1996, on December 3rd 1997 122 countries stated their intention to implement the Treaty.
+Responding to a challenge issued by Canada in October 1996, 122 countries stated their intention to implement the Treaty on 3 December 1997.
 Forty ratifications are required for a treaty to come into effect and become international law.
-The The Ottawa treaty entered into force and became binding among the ratifying states on 1 March 1999.
+The Ottawa treaty entered into force and became binding among the ratifying states on 1 March 1999.
 After that date, each additional country becomes bound six months after its instrument is deposited.
 At that point the country is considered to be a party to the Treaty.

 As of January 2011, 156 countries have signed and ratified the Treaty.
 Poland and the Marshall Islands have signed but not ratified.
 Thirty-seven states, including the People’s Republic of China, India, Pakistan, Russia and the United States have not signed.